prodigy803/Automate_Your_Invoice/README.md

 Here is a reference for what the key-words mean inside in the template:

-- Keyword 1 - This is just index and you just need to add "Keyword 1", "Keyword 2" while adding an additional rule.
+- **Keyword 1** - This is just index and you just need to add "Keyword 1", "Keyword 2" while adding an additional rule.

-    - Classification_word_1 - Say incase you have multiple formats of the invoices and you want to adapt "Automate Your Invoice" too all the formats, then you would need to identify specific keywords for the individual formats and create specific templates for them.
+    - **Classification_word_1** - Say incase you have multiple formats of the invoices and you want to adapt "Automate Your Invoice" too all the formats, then you would need to identify specific keywords for the individual formats and create specific templates for them.
 For eg. you have two invoices from two vendors, then you need to create two templates for both of them and incase you feel both of them have same formats (or all of different invoices have same format) then you can skip out on the classification words part of things.

-    - Same_line_as_any_other_keyword - If you have 2 or more keywords, you have a choice of defining which "Keyword" (for our sample whether its "Keyword 1" or "Keyword 2" like that) is that particular keyword in the same line with.
+    - **Same_line_as_any_other_keyword** - If you have 2 or more keywords, you have a choice of defining which "Keyword" (for our sample whether its "Keyword 1" or "Keyword 2" like that) is that particular keyword in the same line with.
 For eg if Keyword 1 and Keyword 2 are in the same line then you need to mention that.
 If there are multiple keywords, then you need to encapsulate them as a list like ['Keyword 1','Keyword 3','Keyword 3',].

-    - Order_of_keywords - Incase the "Same_line_as_any_other_keyword" is not None, then you need to mention how the keywords are appearing in the docs like if Keyword 2 is appearing before Keyword 1, then Order_of_keywords = [Keyword 2, Keyword 1].
+    - **Order_of_keywords** - Incase the "Same_line_as_any_other_keyword" is not None, then you need to mention how the keywords are appearing in the docs like if Keyword 2 is appearing before Keyword 1, then Order_of_keywords = [Keyword 2, Keyword 1].

-- Field 1 - This is just index and you just need to add "Field 1", "Field 2" while adding an additional rule.
+-**Field 1**- This is just index and you just need to add "Field 1", "Field 2" while adding an additional rule.

-    - Keyword_as_appearing_in_PDF - This will be placeholder text around which the information you need to extract exists.
+    - **Keyword_as_appearing_in_PDF** - This will be placeholder text around which the information you need to extract exists.
 For example you want to capture 1000 in Total Amount 1,000.00, then the keyword will be "Total Amount".

-    - Where_is_the_target_information - This is another crucial piece of information as sometimes we need access to information on the left of the keyword.
+    - **Where_is_the_target_information** - This is another crucial piece of information as sometimes we need access to information on the left of the keyword.
 For our previous example of "Total Amount 1,000.00", the Where_is_the_target_information = 'Right'.
 Incase the example was 1000 Total Amount, then you would use "Left".
 Here are all the different tags that you can mention:
         - Left
         - Right
         - Above